aframevr/aframe/docs/guides/building-a-basic-scene.md

 ### Default Controls

-For flat displays (i.e., laptop, desktop), the default control scheme lets us look around by click-dragging the mouse and move around with the `WASD` or arrow keys.
+For flat displays (i.e., laptop, desktop), the default control scheme let us look around by click-dragging the mouse and move around with the `WASD` or arrow keys.
 On mobile, we can pan the phone around to rotate the camera.
 Although A-Frame is tailored for WebVR, this default control scheme allows